vitaly-t/iter-ops/web/README.md

 Web Build
 ---------

-This is in case you do not want to properly package TypeScript for you project, and rather use a pre-packaged JavaScript file.
+This is in case you do not want to properly bundle the library for you project, and rather use a pre-packaged JavaScript file.

 Here we build a complete web distribution, which is shipped with the library.